tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

 <div class="black-story">

   <p class="question">
-    They finally found what they had been looking for.<br>
+    They finally found exactly what they had been looking for.<br>
-    Almost immediately, they wished they hadn't.
+    Almost immediately, they wished they had taken longer.
 Why?
   </p>

   <details>